EugeneLoy/coq_jupyter/CONTRIBUTING.md

+Please use `development` branch to send pull requests.

+---

 This document assumes that you have `cd`ed into root of the repo and installed the following:

     pip install --upgrade jupyter-console setuptools wheel twine "jupyter_kernel_test>=0.3"